fxjung/obsidian_tools/README.md

   ```

 ## Contributing
-Feel free to file an issue, a pull request or ask a question :)
+Feel free to file an issue, a pull request, or ask a question :)